defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 First install Playwright: `npm init playwright@latest`

-To run the E2E tests, have the app running then:
+To run the E2E tests:
 `npm run test:integration:ui`
 Click the play button in the Playwright UI.
+Playwright will run it's own production build and server the app at `http://localhost:4173`.
+If you make server side changes, restart playwright for them to take effect.

 Notes:

 1. Running the script above will reset the locally running Supabase instance and re-seed the database.
 You will lose existing data.
-2. if you run the tests in headless mode (```npm run test:integration```) you do not need the app running, it will build the app and run on port 4173.
+2. if you run the tests in headless mode (`npm run test:integration`) you do not need the app running, it will build the app and run on port 4173.

 # Supabase and Keycloak Integration